DUPR is here!

 • Advanced 3.50+

-How will the new grading system work?
+How does the new grading system work?

-• Standard requires a DUPR of 2.00 - 2.49
+• Standard 2.00 - 2.49

 • Intermediate 2.50 - 2.99